COVID-19 has rocked the world and shaken the foundations of what many of us have known previously.

 If you find that you are very uncomfortable with something, don’t do it.

-Forcing yourself into situations or events that you’re not happy with is bad for your mental health and can lead to bigger problems.
+Forcing yourself into situations or events you’re unhappy with is bad for your mental health and can lead to more significant problems.

 Wear a mask if you want to, even if others aren’t.

-Don’t go to that gathering if you are feeling uneasy or anxious about it.
+Don’t go to that gathering if you feel uneasy or anxious about it.

-Put the boundaries in place, so you know what you are willing to do in order to stay safe and happy.
+Put the boundaries in place so you know what you are willing to do to stay safe and happy.